 List of manufacturers

-This famous Italian tuning house, founded in 1949, is now a fully owned subsidiary of Fiat Chrysler Automobiles.
-It specialises in tuning and modifying a number of models based on the Fiat 500, giving them updated performance, brakes, handling characteristics and styling.
+This famous Italian tuning house, founded in 1949, is now a fully owned subsidiary of Stellantis.
+It specialises in tuning and modifying a few models based on the Fiat 500, giving them updated performance, brakes, handling characteristics and styling.

 Popular Abarth models include: